joergboe/testframework/doc/manpage.md

 ## Test File Preamble
 The definition of the variables and properties must have the form:
 #--name=value
 No spaces are allowed between name '=' and value.
-The assignement requires the same quoting as a reqular assignement.
+The assignement requires the same quoting as a reqular bash assignement.
-The whole assignment must fit into one line.
+The assignment can use a continuation line if the line ends with an escaped newline character (backlslash before newline) The continuation line must also start with #--
-The preamble defines the variants of the test artifacts and in case of a test case, the timeout values for the test case.
+The preamble may define the variants of the test artifact and in case of a test case, the timeout value for the test case.

 ## Test Collection, Test Case and Test Suite variants
 The variants of cases, suites and collections are defined in the preamble of the 'TestCase.sh' or the 'TestSuite.sh' file.